DhruvAjayToshniwal/Stock-Price-Prediction-Using-LSTM/README.md

 The project is implemented in Python.
 The required Python packages are listed in `requirements.txt`.
 You can install these with pip by running:

+## Built With
+Python 3 - The programming language used.
+Keras - For building the LSTM model. yfinance - Used to download historical stock data. scikit-learn - For data preprocessing and evaluation.

 ```bash
 pip install -r requirements.txt